Training logTraining log

 Simply click on the date and time shown under the Start time column to start editing a training record.

-To add a "ground school" record, click the + Add ground school button.
+To add a "ground school" record, click the + Add ground school button from a student's account page.

 Adding a new entryAdding a new entry

 Note: Only instructors should add training records.
-The student can view the record in their My training log page.
+Students can view their record in their Training tab.

 You may have already arrived at this page via a reminder sent to you if there are incomplete training records.
 In this case the page will show just the entries that need attention.
 All the incomplete records are displayed, including those for other instructors to fill in.
 Be careful to find the correct record in the list, and click on the date and time shown in the Start time column.